-According to co-founder and CEO Rick Wilson, “the challenge every year is to make sure it keeps getting better.”
+According to co-founder and CEO Rick Walker, “the challenge every year is to make sure it keeps getting better.”
 To this end, a star-studded lineup: Bowing July 12, Opening Night: Opera Under the Stars at Meadowood features Francesco Demuro, Lucas Meachem and Joyce El-Khoury.
 The following evening at Far Niente winery, emerging cellist Sheku Kanneh-Mason, accompanied by the Havana Chamber Orchestra, reprises pieces he performed at the wedding of Prince Harry and Meghan Markle.
 At Hall Napa Valley winery on July 14, Grammy Award-winner Seal performs jazz and swing hits at the Wine Spectator-endorsed annual Arts for All Gala and live auction, which has raised more than $10.5 million to date.
 July 15 brings Broadway legend Patti LuPone to a donor-exclusive, invitation-only concert at Calistoga Ranch, while Festival Orchestra Napa (an all-star group from major international orchestras) will follow its July 18 performance of the score to Star Wars: A New Hope (alongside a projection of the iconic 1977 film) with a closing-night concert Song to the Moon July 20—some 50 years to the date of the lunar landing.

 An outdoor lunch at Stag’s Leap Winery.